2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 protected or private visibility.

 Method names MUST NOT be declared with a space after the method name.
-The opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
+The opening brace MUST go on the same line, and the closing brace MUST go on the next line following the body.
 There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.